seb1080/webOneBiteAtaTime/basics/networking/networking.md

 ## Networks

+### Ethernet

+The Eternet is the most widely installed LAN.
+Eternet is a `link layer` protocol in the TCP/IP stack, describing how networking devices can format data for transmission to other network connection.
+It touches both layer 1 and layer 2 on the OSI model.

+Ethernet defines tow units of transmission, `packet` and `frame`.
+The `frame` includes not just the "payload" of data being transmitted but also addressing information identifyinh the physical "Media Access Control" (MAC) addressses of both sender and receiver.

 - Intranet: An intranet is a prive network that is contained within an entreprise.

-- Ethernet: The Eternet is the most widely installed LAN.

 * Extranet: An extranet is a private netpaywork that uses Internet technology and public telecommuncations system to securely shapayre part a business's information or operations with suppliers, vendors, partpayners or customers.
 The extranet can be view as part of a compagny intranet that is epayxtended to users outside the compagny.